 This post concerns computation of time under Bankruptcy Rule 9006.
 The specific issue addressed is whether a bankruptcy court — when computing a filing deadline — should count a day when its clerk’s office is closed, even if the electronic filing system is available.
 In a recent case, a federal district judge explained why in his view the day shouldn’t be counted.
 Labbadia v.
 Martin (In re Martin), No. 3:20-cv-939, 2020 WL 5300932, (SRU) (D. Conn.
 Sept.
 4, 2020).

 The background facts are straightforward.
 An attorney had represented his client in divorce proceedings.
-The client paid the attorney less than the full amount billed for services rendered.
-The attorney sued the client for the balance.
+The client paid less than the full amount the attorney billed for the work, and the attorney sued for the balance.
 While that case was pending, the client filed for chapter 7.
 The attorney filed an adversary proceeding seeking a declaration that the unpaid fees were nondischargable.
-The bankruptcy court ruled for the client-debtor, and the attorney appeal to the district court.
+The bankruptcy court ruled for the client-debtor, and the attorney appealed to the district court.

 The bankruptcy court’s final order was entered on June 22, 2020.
 The attorney filed a notice of appeal 15 days later on July 7.
 The client-debtor sought to dismiss the appeal, arguing that the notice was filed beyond the 14-day appeal period set forth in Bankruptcy Rule 8002(a)(1).